 Just like you, the references you’re calling are very busy people.
 Make sure to ask the most important questions first.
 If the reference then has to cut the call short, you’ll still have the answers you needed.
 These first questions should be the ones that the candidate and the resume can’t answer alone.

 Are you looking for a HRIS solution to help your company manage its hiring and candidate management?
-Let HR Payroll Systems match you with the software that best fits your needs.
+Let us match you with the software that best fits your needs.
 Visit our vendor match page to get started.